robur-coop/miragevpn/README.md

 The goal of this project is to provide:
 - A pure library implementing the protocol logic, and the OpenVPN config file format to enable interoperabilty and a smooth transition for existing deployments.
-- A [MirageOS](https://mirage.io) unikernel that acts as an OpenVPN-compatible client.
+- A [MirageOS](https://mirage.io) unikernel that acts as an OpenVPN-compatible client and server.

 Our goal is not to implement the complete protocol, but rather a small useful subset with modern crypto and the latest key exchange methods, without deprecated or redundant features
 (embodying the philosophy of [nqsb-tls](https://nqsb.io)).
 An initial draft of the network setup is depicted in the diagram below: